Hang Tien Exploration Tour

 Hang Tien 1 & 2 - Tu Lan Lodge (Tan Hoa)

-The day begins by scrambling over the rocks toward Hang Tien 1's entrance with stunning vistas of Quang Binh’s natural scenery.
+The day begins with a rocky scramble to the entrance of Hang Tien 1, offering stunning vistas of Quang Tri’s natural landscape.

 Weather and climate in Tan Hoa - Hang Tien area

 Like many northern Vietnamese provinces, the Tu Lan - Hang Tien region experiences four distinct seasons each year: spring, summer, autumn, and winter.
-The Hang Tien tours only run from November to the end of September each year because of the weather and to give the Tu Lan cave system a rest period to balance the environment.
+The Hang Tien tours only run from mid-November to mid-September each year because of the weather and to give the Tu Lan cave system a rest period to balance the environment.

 From January to March: There are pleasant, sunny days as well as spells of frigid weather that sweep across the entire region.
 Visitors can see the sight of numerous wildflowers blooming during the warm, not too hot, months of April and May.
 Although the hot summer months are from June to September, most of the time the trip will be trekking in the jungle, under the shade or inside the cave when the temperature is between 22 and 25 degrees, so it does not seem so hot.
 Besides, customers can swim in the cave and in the river at the campsite.